Bank Your Way, On Your Time

 - Complete the Mobile Phone Number and Wireless Provider Address.
 Choose your provider from the Carrier Search button.
 A pop-up box will appear.
 Use the search feature in the upper right-hand corner to quickly find your provider.

 - Once completed, scroll down to the bottom of the page and click Submit.

 - Next, click on the Alerts link, and choose the alerts you would like to receive by text.

 - The text alerts will come from firstname.lastname@example.org and will have a subject of First Dakota Alert.

 Online Bill Payment

-Pay anyone or any company online.
-Enjoy the convenience of quick digital or paper check payments with Online Bill Payment.
+Pay anyone online while enjoying the convenience of quick digital or paper check payments.

-Bank from your phone.
-With eMobile Banking, enjoy on-the-go banking and complete banking transactions when it’s convenient.
+Enjoy on-the-go banking and complete banking transactions when it’s convenient for you.

 eTablet Banking iPad App

 Simple, convenient, on-the-go banking features made for your tablet.